-- DCC Test Environment architecture. - DCC Test Environment shared usage. - SIT Functional E2E Test Environment architecture and Market Role integration. - SIT Non-Functional E2E Test Environment architecture. - Qualification Test Environment architecture. - Test Environment requirements for Non-SIT LDSO Qualification testing. - Confirmation that the Qualification (UIT) Environment can support the Sandbox.
+- SIT Non-Functional E2E Test Environment architecture. - UIT Test Environment architecture supporting Supplier & Agent Qualification Testing. - Confirmation that the Qualification (UIT) Environment can support the Sandbox.

 Figure 25, below provides a view of how the Environments Approach & Plan will iterate as the knowledge base is enriched.
 In order for the document to be uplifted for the various test phases there are a number of dependencies that need to be satisfied.